py-bbn

 Returns:

-True if of x and y are d-separated, False otherwise.
+True if x and y are d-separated; otherwise False.

 property j: Graph